- Feb 10, 2017

-Applications: The applications are different between the consumer-type and professional 3D printers.
+The applications are different between the consumer-type and professional 3D printers.
 Professional 3D printers are typically involved in prototyping and mass production to increase its productivity.
 In contrast, consumer-type 3D printers are used to make unique items with sophisticated designs that require a lot of time to print.

 Since desktop 3D printers are designed for home use, beauty and design are also critical selling points.
 Colour is another important factor, which can be seen in printers like 3D Systems Cube that offer a range of bright colours.

-Article: How to print a calibration cube?
+Article you might be intertested: How to print a calibration cube?